robertmuth/Cwerg/CodeGenX64/README.md

 The major differences to the A32 and A64 backends are:
 * no operand widening is performed as the code selector supports all widths
-* X86-64 is resembling 2 address code rather than Cwerg's 3 addresss code requiring a special processing descrined further down.
+* X86-64 is resembling 2 address code rather than Cwerg's 3 addresss code requiring a special processing described further down.
+* spilling of regs does not result in explicit IR rewrites.
+The instruction selector is aware of whether a regs is spilled or not.

 Legalization encompasses the following steps:

 * replacement of `push`/`pop` instruction with `mov`s to and from CPU registers as required by the calling convention.